CRANBOURNE STAR NEWS

 Veolia has sought and obtained expert evidence in relation to managing this leachate compliance issue.
 It has been working towards minimising any risk of harm to human health and the environment as reasonably practicable through a range of measures, including updating its leachate management infrastructure and developing and implementing its Leachate Management Plan.

-According to the judgment, the $1 million fines will be paid into the EPA’s Restorative Project Account for the purposes of funding one or several restorative projects that benefit the community in the vicinity of the Hallam Road landfill.
+According to the judgment, the $1 million settlement will be paid into the EPA’s Restorative Project Account for the purposes of funding one or several restorative projects that benefit the community in the vicinity of the Hallam Road landfill.

 It has been ordered to undertake certain works at the landfill and to provide reports to the EPA to address matters concerning the management of landfill gas and leachate generated at the Hallam Road landfill.